Quick start for existing Github organization

 And it will create the corresponding structure into the "goliac-teams" directory.

-In particular it will creates a /goliac.yaml
+In particular it will creates a /goliac.yaml file:

 admin_team: goliac-admin